danistark1/wirelessSensorGateway/README.md

 ## 📔 What is it? ##

-A gateway for recording wireless sensor readings in a MySQL database using a software defined radio (SDR), MQTT & rtl_433 Generic data receiver.
+A gateway for recording wireless sensor readings using a raspberry pi in a MySQL database using a software defined radio (SDR), MQTT, acurite wireless temp/humidity sensors(other sensors can be used, check rtl_433 repo for support/config) & rtl_433 Generic data receiver.

 ## 💢 Table of contents ##
 - [Intro](#weatherstation "weatherStation")